11 Real Estate Investing Metrics that Investors Need to Know

 “Track income and expenses, screen tenants, set automatic reminders, and more with Landlord Studio.”

 Having a clear overview and understanding of your portfolio will allow you to gain insights into which properties are and aren’t performing.
-Using a tool like Landlord Studio you can retain access to data and metrics in real-time.
+However, it’s important to note while these metrics are great indicators, they never tell the whole story.